bncosta/college-major/README.md

 1. Clone the project.
 Ensure you have the software required in the prerequisites.
 Run the project as a Django server.
 2. Create a database in PostgreSQL called *collegemajor*.
-Running the PostgreSql application, psql, in the command line, run the dump file *data.sql* (to be uploaded in a later iteration).
+Running the PostgreSql application, psql, in the command line, run the dump file *data.sql*, [available here](https://drive.google.com/drive/folders/13W0sOaTGrPlGcmdazTM-sKqxiuDbtxAA?usp=sharing).
 After the successful creation of the database, create a file at the root of the project called *passwords.py*.
 Add the following variables:

 - DATABASE_USERNAME = {name of username configured for database CollegeMajor}